Casinos in Columbus, Ohio – Map & Information for Hollywood Casino & Racinos

 Besides the Hollywood Gaming at Dayton Raceway (72 miles away) in Dayton, there is Miami Valley Gaming 85 miles to the southwest.
 Both of these have VLT machines only.

 After these two above, there are some casinos in Cincinnati.
-The main Vegas-style casino, the JACK Cincinnati Casino, is 106 miles from downtown Columbus.
+The main Vegas-style casino, the Hard Rock Cincinnati Casino, is 106 miles from downtown Columbus.

-(Photo courtesy of the Greater Columbus Convention & Visitors Bureau)
+(By Steve Beauregard.
+Photo courtesy of the Greater Columbus Convention & Visitors Bureau, and Caesars Entertainment)